AndresRTejedor/Mold/docs/source/example_MI_lj.md

 2. Copy the LAMMPS script file (`lj_mold.in`) in each subdirectory along with the configuration file (`mold_100.lmp`).

 3. The variables of the LAMMPS script presented in previous section need to be changed slightly.
-For this step, the typical run must be of the order of hundred of thousands time-steps (with `dt=1e-3`), controlled by the parameter `nts`.
+For this step, the typical run must be of the order of hundreds of thousands time-steps (with `dt=1e-3`), controlled by the parameter `nts` (*e.g.* `nts=500000`).
 Regarding the interaction potential, the parameter `rw` that controls the well radius must be changed for the different radii `rw=0.33,0.34,0.35` (in $\sigma$).
 The parameter `nkT` (well depth) must change it for each simulation with the corresponding value.
-Also, the `thermoSteps` should have a reasonable value (1000 is recommended), and `dumpSteps` can be set above 50000 timesteps as the trajectory is not needed for this step
+Also, the `thermoSteps` should have a reasonable value (1000 is recommended), and `dumpSteps` can be set above 50000 timesteps as the trajectory is not needed for this step.

 4. Launch the simulation for each radius and well depth.

 5. The `thermo_style` is configured to show some magnitudes that are crucial for the thermodynamic integration.
 We need to get the average number of well occupancy for each value of `nkT` so that we print the potential contribution due to LJ particle-well interaction (`c_1`, column 13), but also the number of particles in the system (`v_nall`, column 15) since the energy is expressed in reduced LJ units, *i.e.* energy per particle instead of energy of the total system:

 ```
 # ------------- Output thermo information and averaged variables ---------------